About BSNC

 BSNC continues to meet challenges and strive for success.
 We reach for excellence in all ventures, from exploration for minerals on BSNC lands, to real estate, to government contracting.
 Most importantly, however, we place high value on the maintenance of the land base granted through ANCSA.
 This land is where many of our people depend for their subsistence and spiritual well-being.

 Today, our company culture is unstoppable in its determination to fulfill its mission.
 BSNC is growing its value by investing in the communities where it operates and works.
-We hold true to our commitment to providing meaningful benefits to our shareholders.
+We hold true to our commitment to providing meaningful benefits to our shareholders and descendants.
 Moving forward into the Arctic future, we will continue to work towards increasing the company’s value while maximizing economic independence in our region and communities.
 We are looking forward to a Bright Arctic Future.

 https://beringstraits.com/wp-content/uploads/2021/02/BSNC_Culture_Footer-1.png